Fifth World (mythology): Navajo mythology

-The Navajo, who were neighbors of the Hopi in the southwest, borrow elements of the Pueblo people’s emergence myths in their creation stories.
-The Navajo creation story has parallels to the Biblical book of Genesis.
-The early Abrahamic concept of the world is similar to the Navajo concept of the world.
-This world is one where the earth is an area of land floating in an ocean covered by a domed heaven.
+The early concept of the world is similar: where the earth is an area of land floating in an ocean covered by a domed heaven.
 The domed heaven fits the land and ocean like a lid with its edges on the horizon.
 The Navajo creation story traces the evolution of life through four previous worlds until the people reach the fifth and present world.
 As the people passed through each of the previous four worlds, they went through evolution.
 They started out as insects and various animals until they became human in the Fourth World.

 Upon arriving in the Fourth World the First Man was not satisfied.
 The land was barren.
 He planted a reed and it grew to the roof of the Fourth World.
 First Man sent the badger up the reed, but water began to drip before he could reach top so he returned.
 Next a locust climbed the reed.
 The locust made a headband with two crossed arrows on his forehead.
 With the help of all the gods the locust reached the Fifth World.
 When he pushed through mud he reached water and saw a black water bird swimming towards him.
 The bird told the locust that he could only stay if he could make magic.
 The locust took the arrows from his headband and pulled them through his body, between his shell and his heart.
 The black bird was convinced that the locust possessed great medicine, and he swam away taking the water with him.
 The locust returned to the lower world.